 - Support with accessing benefits advice

-- Support with paperwork
+- Support with all paperwork and telephone calls

 - Support with online shopping and other housing related services